“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 Athens is a city breathing in its streets, made up of history and a bustling nightlife.
-You can find it overwhelming to browse all archeological sites, and you are searching for a place to chill away from this buzzing center.
+You can find it overwhelming to browse all the archaeological sites, and you are searching for a place to chill away from this buzzing centre.
 Then, it’s time for a spectacular garden like Athens National Garden.

 Additionally, there is a small zoo you can check out, especially if you have kids.